 Yes, a well-kept garden doesn’t have rats.
 Seeing only a single rat traversing your garden is ok but seeing it frequently only means that there is a problem.
 You should keep an eye on your garden for rats!

 In a nutshell, rats are destructive animals that you should always keep out of your yard.
 The list above shows some of the main reasons why you have rats in your yard.

 Keep in mind that rats can end up destroying your plants.
-That is especially true if they bare fruits.
-Personally, I do all I can to deter rats from my yard, simply to keep my plants safe and my family healthy!
+That is especially true if they bear fruits.
+I do all I can to deter rats from my yard to keep my plants safe and my family healthy!